 Where the future of work is concerned, there is a tendency to speak as though we have already arrived at our destination, or that we are mere passengers on the journey, with little influence over our trajectory.
 Neither are true, both assumptions disempower organisations and the individuals who comprise them.
-The position we find ourselves in as we begin to emerge from the shadow cast by the pandemic presents a rare and exciting opportunity.

 It is possible now, to be agents of change and exert influence that will guide how we work for years to come.
 It is the organisations at the forefront of their industries, those who push the boundaries of organisational culture that will be looked at to determine the shape the future of work is taking.
 This bears reflecting on, the future is not prescribed, it is shaped through rigorous planning and informed actions.